 Updates on this discussion will follow in the near future (posted 1*21*2014)

-This year, I am over-wintering each of my bee colonies in 3 deeps or 2 deeps and a medium honey super.
-I decided to do this earlier in the summer of 2013.
 I will post pictures and blog on the progress.
 So far, I’m grateful for not having the worry to need to look after for feed.
 All hives were treated organically for mites in July/August 2013 and populations looked great in October 2013.
+It’s standard in Minnesota and Wisconsin to practice over-wintering colonies in 3-deeps.

-The issues of honey bee survival are complex.
+The honey bee survival issues are complex: weather, pesticides, nutrition, beekeeper practices, diseases, mites and other pests.
 The weather from year to year is not exact nor consistent.
 Rather than continue to worry about the volume of colony size going into fall/winter and amount of honey stores, I decided to treat for mites in a timely manner-at their peak population and let the colonies hive with additional resources of naturally stored honey and pollen, as well as space for a larger colony population.

 Only time will tell me next early spring as winter losses are not really discernible until after the fact.
 The presence of mites is certainly a factor as a stressor.
 The survivors should come out with lots of bees, left over stores of honey and pollen so I won’t have to worry about checking for feed and stimulation.
 Colonies with large populations will be ready for splitting in early April when I should be able to get queen cell production in high gear.